nrwl/nx/docs/shared/migration/adding-to-existing-project.md

 ## Inferred Tasks

 You may have noticed that `@nx/next` provides `dev` and `start` tasks in addition to the `build` task.
-Those tasks were created by the `@nx/next` plugin from your existing Next configuration.
+Those tasks were created by the `@nx/next` plugin from your existing Next.js configuration.
 To view all available tasks, open the Project Details view with Nx Console or use the terminal to launch the project details in a browser window.

 ```shell
 nx show project my-workspace --web